 This post is created as a two-part series.
-The first post focused on definitions of FGC, and offered the first-gen mindset as a re-conceptualization of what it means to be a first-generation college (FGC).
+The first post focused on definitions of first-generation college students and offered the first-gen mindset as a re-conceptualization of what it means to be a first-generation college (FGC) student.
 We were honored to share the stories of several student affairs professionals who navigated their own college experience as the first in their family and the impact their experiences have on their role serving FGC students today.

-This post aims to highlight strategies for higher education professionals to adopt the first-gen mindset.
-This mindset is a crucial ingredient in the creation of inclusive campus environments and pathways for students who are the first in their family to attend college, or students who arrive to our college campuses with more questions than answers.
+This post highlights strategies for higher education professionals to adopt the first-gen mindset.
+This mindset is a crucial ingredient for inclusive campus environments and for creating pathways for students who are the first in their family to attend college — students who arrive at our college campuses with more questions than answers.

-The needs of FGC students matter greatly.
-When we think of marginalized students, we often think about financial and socioeconomic barriers first.
-We need to dig deeper and realize the implications for traditional campus systems and norms.
-For example, being first-gen may mean less time to participate in co-curricular involvement activities, working longer hours, negatively impacting academic success, and decoding the confusion which is FAFSA (just to name a few) – in addition to other intersecting identities and experiences that may or may not be apparent.
+When we think of marginalized students, we often think about the financial and socioeconomic barriers first.
+We need to dig deeper and realize the full spectrum of implications for traditional campus systems and norms.
+For example, being first-gen may mean having less time to participate in co-curricular involvement activities, working longer hours, negatively impacting academic success, and decoding the confusion which is FAFSA (just to name a few) — in addition to other intersecting identities and experiences that may or may not be apparent.

-“I remember going to the Financial Aid Office when applying to college and the person behind the desk telling me to fill out the ‘Fassfuh form’.
+“I remember going to the financial aid office when applying to college and the person behind the desk telling me to fill out the “Fassfuh form.”
 She stated this so matter-of-factly, so I was embarrassed to ask how to spell it.
 I had never heard of the the form before, so I went home and looked it up online.
 When I typed it in phonetically and searched a few times, I landed on a very official website only to find out it was not the one she was referring to.
 My mom’s guidance very early in my college journey was that she didn’t have the answers to anything and I needed to find out from the people on campus.
 Today, I have seen students get frustrated and embarrassed when we assume they speak our language.
-Some of them never return to campus with this first impression and the corresponding feelings of shame and confusion.
+Some of them never return to campus because of this first impression and the corresponding feelings of shame and confusion.
 Luckily, I’ve always been stubborn enough not to give up.”

-Questioning our assumptions, including the assumption that others speak the language of FAFSA, pre-requisites, and general education requirements.
-From admitting a student into the college to the first day of classes, professionals often see the student experience as a linear path, and structure student services and other resources accordingly.
-A FG reality is trying to make sense of a complex system that the institution has set up, and students often don’t know where to go or what to ask.
+From admitting a student into the college to the first day of classes, professionals often see the student experience as a linear path and structure student services and other resources accordingly.
+A first-generation student’s reality is them trying to make sense of a complex system that the institution has set up, where students often don’t know where to go or what to ask.
 As much as we attempt to build a blueprint for their college experience (admissions checklists, intrusive advising models, etc.), they are often left to navigate very non-linear pathways.

 Here is an example of an on-boarding process at a community college as experienced by “20 secret shoppers” from the Education Advisory Board.
-Major findings related to confusion of students with “administrator-speak” and conflicting information provided between departments.
-Their pathway was not linear as presumed by administrators, and in fact their on-boarding experience was comparable to a game of Chutes and Ladders (see EAB article):
+Some major findings referred to the confusion of students with “administrator-speak” and conflicting information provided between departments.
+Their pathway was not linear as presumed by administrators, and in fact, their on-boarding experience was comparable to a game of Chutes and Ladders (see EAB article):